slice/chaos/README.md

   - "Beta" builds.
 Usually stable enough.
 - `stable`, `s`: Stable
   - The primary branch that the majority of users are on; deployed to the least.

+### `host`

+`host` refers to the Discord host, which is the wrapper against the online client that enables a multitude additional features.
+In other words, it's the desktop application.

+This source makes requests to `https://discordapp.com/api/updates/$BRANCH?platform=$PLATFORM`.

+The variant is specified as a platform and a branch, separated by a dash.
+See the `fe` source for all branches.

+Platforms:

+- `osx`, `mac`, `macos`: macOS
+- `win`, `windows`: Windows
+- `linux`: Linux

+Examples:

+- `host:mac-*`: Scrapes all branches for Mac host builds.
+- `host:*-canary`: Scrapes all platforms for Canary host builds.
+- `host:{mac,linux}-{canary,stable}`: Scrapes Canary and Stable host builds for Mac and Linux.

 ## Heuristics